genevate/style_guides/programming/languages/ruby/ruby.md

 ### General

-- Use `Object#tap` when wanting to return a value other than the default return value.
+- Use `Object#tap` to communicate that the method subject is also the object being returned.
+It also serves as a concise way to modify and return and object within a single step.

         # No
         def update_params params